autometrics-dev/autometrics-go/README.md

   of calls must last less than `latency-ms` milliseconds).
 You must specify both latency options, or none.

+**_Warning_**: the generator will error out if you use targets that are not supported by the bundled [Alerting rules file](./configs/autometrics.rules.yml).
+Support for custom target is planned but not present at the moment

 ## (OPTIONAL) OpenTelemetry Support

 Autometrics supports using OpenTelemetry with a prometheus exporter instead of using